mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 compact and easy-to-carry package, and which could share magazines with standard service weapons.
 It is built around a handgun type receiver, though with an internal bolt and semi-bullpup configuration.
-Semi- bullpup in this context means the magazine well and the firing chamber are behind the handgrip, but there is no shoulder stock.
+Semi-bullpup in this context means the magazine well and the firing chamber are behind the handgrip, but there is no shoulder stock.
 Making this configuration work requires loading from the top of the weapon, which is not intuitive for most users.

 TACTICAL SYSTEMS INCORPORATED

 CREWMATE PERSONAL DEFENCE WEAPON

 Despite its slightly odd nature the Crewmate has achieved reasonable market success.
 Examples are